A Farmgirl's Kitchen®

 Jelly Doughnuts

 • In a large mixing bowl of a stand mixer dissolve the yeast in the warm water.
-Add the warm milk, sugar, honey and eggs.
+Add the warm milk, sugar, and eggs.
 Add the dough hook attachment, and stir in the flour and salt.
 Scrape the bottom and sides of the bowl occasionally with a rubber spatula.
 Cut the butter into small pieces and incorporate into the dough.
 Scrape the bowl a few times.
 Beat the dough until it becomes smooth, about 5-7 minutes.

 • Turn the dough out onto a floured work surface and knead for 5-6 minutes, making a smooth dough.
 This dough is going to be sticky when you turn it out.
 After kneading, shape into a round ball and place back into the greased mixing bowl.
 Cover loosely with plastic wrap and drape with a clean kitchen towel.
 Place in a warm area and let rise until doubled in size, about 1 to 1 ½ hours.